 I started to doubt myself.
 Maybe I had made a mistake?
 If being gay meant being in the scene, then maybe I wasn’t really gay, as I thought in high school.
 Wouldn’t mom just be pleased.
 Except whoops, I just fucked another guy and came all over his chest, which was fucking hot…

 I found myself once again living in a world that didn’t seem right, conflicted with my own sexuality in that world.
-I really didn’t care much for a lot of the people that surrounded me in the gay world, but rather than simply stop hanging out I did the opposite because of Rudy.
+I really didn’t care much for a lot of the people that surrounded me in the gay world, but rather than simply stop hanging out I did the opposite because of Roman.

 Did I mention that in addition to being my best friend, he was also the first man I fell in love with?
 If spending time with him meant spending time with the rest of them, then so be it.
 The tangled webs we weave for ourselves for love, eh?

 And for a while everything went smoothly.
 I managed to find some sort of odd balance with this world that didn’t seem like mine.
-Rudy and I even got together for some time, but it didn’t last long at all.
+Roman and I even got together for some time, but it didn’t last long at all.
 After years of friendship, we only managed to stay boyfriends for a month before the glasses lost their rosy shade.
 After that, we drifted apart, and, with the exception of a few people I had become close to (one of whom is still one of my dearest friends) I stopped hanging out with that group of friends.
 On rare occasions I would still go out to 4th Street with a couple other friends, but I can probably count on two hands the number of times I was there in the year after I excused myself from that circle and the year I was back in Austin after spending time in Europe.

 And for the year-and-a-half I was in Europe, I all but abstained from the gay scene.
 I still hooked up with guys, usually over the internet or through friends, but when it came to going out with friends, I seldom ventured into a strictly gay club.
 I still partied, I still drank and I still did (probably more than) my fair share of drugs, I just did them other places that weren’t as flamboyant.
 I did still go to gay saunas to fuck, though.
 And to enjoy the sauna, of course.